 Tony: (Giving him cash) Here, go buy her one of those CDs she likes and some flowers.
 Tell her you’re sorry, that you’ll try to be more considerate.

 When AJ cussed earlier in the episode, Carmela tried to fine him $3.00.
 But when he cusses now, Tony actually hands him money.
 It is this flouting of rules, this lack of discipline and rectitude that Tony has demonstrated his entire life that Carmela can no longer endure.
 This is why Tony now finds himself sleeping on an air mattress in the detached room rather than with Carmela in their bedroom.

 Tony tosses and turns on the air mattress, sensing that something is not quite right about Johnny Sac’s request to kill Carmine.
-He telephones Chris and tells him to call off the hit – and “make sure” that no one can ever know that this whacking was ever considered.
+He telephones Chris and tells him to call off the hit—and “make sure” that no one can ever know that this whacking was ever considered.
 Chris understands that the only way to “make sure” the secret deal with Johnny Sac never comes to light is by killing the hitmen.
 In the mob’s vicious and racist calculus, the secrets of Italian men are worth more than the lives of black men.
 (Score another one for the Italians, I guess.)
 After Chris meets Credenzo Curtis and Stanley Johnson out in the Meadowlands, Benny and Petey fill them with bullets.
-Chase finally provides the “hits and tits” crowd the bloodshed they crave.
+Chase finally provides the “hits and tits” crowd the bloodshed they have been craving.